igsr/1000Genomes_data_indexes/data_collections/illumina_platinum_pedigree/README_illumina_platinum_pedigree.md

 Additional description can be found in the [ENA entry for this project](http://www.ebi.ac.uk/ena/data/view/ERP001960).

+The sequence data we sourced from the ENA is listed in the sequence index file

 ###Alignment of the pedigree data to the reference genome

 ####Programs and reference data